 As the chart illustrates, ridership in the second full year of Seattle's light rail service (in red) did not grow as strongly as in the first year (in green).
 The blue line of the third year tracked pretty much continuously just above the red line of the second year.
-The orange line of the fourth year is starting to trend downward after the SeaFair weekend 2012 summer peak moving average reached about 30,000 per day., although the combination of Seahawks and Husky football at Century Link Field near Stadium Station provided a visible surge during September 2012.
+The orange line of the fourth year started to trend downward after the SeaFair weekend 2012 summer peak moving average reached about 30,000 per day., although the combination of Seahawks and Husky football at Century Link Field near Stadium Station provided a visible surge during September 2012.
 Fall 2012 showed upward bumps because of the Seahawks despite the downward trend.
 Ridership bottomed out as 2013 began, and a steady upward ridership trend began that turned into a power surge in the mid-May to mid-June period when the Mariners still had hope of a winning season.
 Growth continued moderately after that, peaking about the time of SeaFair weekend, and then the fall decline began, shown with the purple line on the left hand upper side of the chart below.
 The winning Seahawks and the high price of parking provide hope for more light rail ridership in the last quarter of 2013 than ever before seen in that season.
 Calendar year 2014 from February through June shows the strongest growth trend yet.
 The one day Seahawks celebration surge on February 5th bumped up the 14 day moving average visibly for -- no surprise -- 14 days.
 The usual autumn through winter dip in ridership exhibited for the fifth year in a row starting in September 2014.